the-turing-way/the-turing-way/governance/community-calls/20240215-community-forum.md

 *(Getting to know each other and this Etherpad for collaborative notes)*

-Name / Organisation and location you are joining from / Social media (if you'd like to connect with others) /* *What's your favourite open source community (aside from The Turing Way, of course! 😉)?* *
+Name / Organisation and location you are joining from / Social media (if you'd like to connect with others) / **What's your favourite open source community (aside from The Turing Way, of course!😉)?**

 * Anne / The Alan Turing Institute / @aleesteele + @turingway / It's hard to pick one apart from TTW!
 I look up to and towards many of our close allies in the open science ecosystem: from Metadocencia, JupyterBook, Carpentries).
 But also, vvvvvaria for their work on collective action, processing foundation \& p5.js ha, and the médialab at SciencePo for their creativity \& interdisciplinarity.
 And of course, OpenStreetMap \& Frictionless!
 (See how hard it is to choose?!)
 *  Kirstie / The Alan Turing Institute / London, UK / meeep - Kirstie Whitaker on linkedin at the moment? idk what to do with my life without twitter of old! / I have always been inspired by the Jupyter community - a hike in the northern california hills with Fernando Perez was the start of my open source career!